shfunc/hud-python/README.md

 pip install -e "hud-python[dev]"
 ```

-> See [docs.hud.so](https://docs.hud.so) for full documentation, or the add as an MCP server to a client:
+> See [docs.hud.so](https://docs.hud.so) for docs, or add as a server to any MCP client:
 > `claude mcp add docs-hud https://docs.hud.so/mcp`

 ## Quick start

 For a tutorial that explains the agent and evaluation design, run: